NeVeSpl/TestMe/readme.md

-﻿# Sample Modular Monolith application without fluff/hype(*) but with tests
+﻿# Sample Modular Monolith application without fluff and hype but with tests

 Yet another sample .net core application.
 But this one aims to be a little bit different than the rest.
 Instead of focusing on showing some fancy libraries and patterns on non-realistic simplified examples, this one focus on delivering a fully working application with high quality.